Home > Leisure & Activities > Create a Healthy Shopping List

 Create a Healthy Shopping List

-Creating a healthy shopping list can be a challenge, but that's actually the easy part once you enter the tempting aisles of the supermarket and try to convince yourself that crisps are really just potatoes in disguise.
 And that ice cream contains dairy so it is a health food.
 With such aisle amnesia, it is easy to understand how you can return home with six boxes of cereals and no fruit, but a healthy shopping list is your first line of defence for a healthy diet and lifestyle.
-Now pull out a pen and some paper and follow these tips for remaining temptation free!

 Know Your Food Groups